jmont/nor/presentation/presentation.md

 * These questions are what we're trying to answer by building nor.

-    * Specifically, we will focus on the representation of changes to files
+    * Representation of changes to files can simplify conflict detection & resolution
     * Simplify the problem of conflict detection and resolution.

 * ![](img/git_crazy_graph.svg)